khalid-naami/khalid-naami.github.io/blog/2026-04-20-how-gamma-exposure-works-advanced-strategies.md

 ---
 title: "How Gamma Exposure Works - Advanced Option Strategies"
-description: "Discover the mechanics of Gamma Exposure (GEX) and how institutional market makers use it to stabilize or accelerate market volatility."
+description: What are the advanced mechanics behind Gamma Exposure and how do they shape market regimes?
 authors: [khalid]
 date: 2026-04-20T08:00:00Z
 tags: [Dashboard Options, gamma, quantitative-finance, risk-management, options-trading]